Ahmzyjazzy/generatedp/README.md

 Ilorin, Kwara State.
 Attendees input their name and upload an image to generate a customize KWARABUILD event dp.

-You can find an online demo at [KwarabuildDP](https://olanrewajuahmed095.000webhostapp.com/).

 ![eventDp homepage](https://github.com/Ahmzyjazzy/generatedp/blob/master/screenshot.PNG)

 # Tools Used